The Concealed

 The Concealed (subtitled Esoteric Secrets and Hidden Traditions of the East) is an album composed by John Zorn.
-The album was released on Zorn's own label Tzadik Records in November 2012.
-World premiere of this piece was on 18 May 2012 in Victoriaville.
-It was recorded on 21 May 2012 in East Side Sound Studio in New York City.
+The album was released on Zorn's own label, Tzadik Records, in November 2012.
+The world premiere of this piece took place on 18 May 2012, in Victoriaville.
+It was recorded on 21 May 2012, in East Side Sound Studio in New York City.

 Reception

 Allmusic said "These are formal compositions, played with a light and spacious touch; compelling textures and rhythmic variety add dimension while limited but stunning improvisational acumen is also on display.
 For its dreamy accessibility and sheer lyricism, The Concealed feels like a recital of sacred songs, rooted in history and layered in mystery, interpreted through Zorn's dual role as composer and medium".

-Martin Schray stated "The album is especially great because of its variety, its accessibility, its rhythmic and harmonic complexity and its awe-inspiring musicianship".
+Martin Schray noted, "The album is especially great because of its variety, its accessibility, its rhythmic and harmonic complexity and its awe-inspiring musicianship".